1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 *The "BSB-LAN ESP32" adapter, v4.2, assembled for the recommended NodeMCU.*

-The ESP32 adapter version can also be used with an [Olimex ESP32-EVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) and can be plugged onto the ten pin UEXT connector of Olimex boards by adding a double row five pin socket (female pinheader, 2x5 pins, grid dimension 2.54mm) to the bottom side of the PCB (instead of the two 15 female pinheader which have to be used for the ESP32-NodeMCU).
+The ESP32 adapter version can also be used with an [Olimex ESP32-EVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) and an [Olimex ESP32-PoE](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware).
+It can be plugged onto the ten pin UEXT connector of Olimex boards after adding a double row five pin socket (female pinheader, 2x5 pins, grid dimension 2.54mm) to the bottom side of the PCB (instead of the two 15 female pinheader which have to be used for the ESP32-NodeMCU).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/ESP32-PCB-v42_assembled_Olimex.jpeg">

-*The "BSB-LAN ESP32" adapter, v4.2, assembled for the recommended Olimex ESP32-EVB.*
+*The "BSB-LAN ESP32" adapter, v4.2, assembled for the Olimex ESP32-EVB.*

 ---